 Use Waterproof Glue as Sealant

-Protect outdoor furniture from rust and fungi with sealant!
+For outdoor furniture, use a sealant to protect piece from rust and fungi!
 A waterproof epoxy solution is a perfect way to safeguard grainy, stained wood surfaces against erosive elements.

 Clean Your Sanded Wood